seadonggyun4/seadonggyun4/README.md

 ## About Me

-I'm currently diving deep into **frontend architecture**, **separation of concerns**, and **design patterns** to build more scalable and maintainable applications.
-Recently, I've developed a strong interest in **creating open-source library packages**, contributing to the developer community while exploring the intricacies of package design and distribution.

-I believe in writing code that not only works but is also readable, testable, and follows best practices.
-My goal is to continuously improve my craft and share knowledge with fellow developers.
+💡 I'm focused on frontend architecture and design patterns to build scalable, maintainable applications.
+🛠️ I'm also passionate about open-source libraries and sharing insights with the developer community.
+🎮 In my free time, I enjoy playing video games to relax and recharge.

 ## Tech Stack